Seam ID: Fast, Accurate, and Safe Weld Identification in the Field

 Throughout the development of the Seam ID system, our team always referred back to three guiding principles: speed, accuracy, and safety.

 From one-day Certified User training to immediate in-ditch results in just 30 minutes, the system is designed to make the testing process fast and intuitive.
-The guided software and minimal surface preparation requirements help to ensure that each weld identification is as accurate as possible, providing inspection crews and pipeline operators with peace of mind.
+The guided software and minimal surface area to be prepared help to ensure that each weld identification is as accurate as possible, providing inspection crews and pipeline operators with peace of mind.
 Critical seam data is collected without indenting or scratching the welds, reducing safety risks associated with mechanical interrogation and contributing to the ongoing integrity of pipelines.

 Every feature of Seam ID has been shaped around the realities of pipeline inspection work.
 By delivering dependable seam identification directly at the dig site, Seam ID helps operators safeguard data quality, streamline inspections, and maintain the integrity of critical pipeline assets.